chrissearle/jb_badge/README.md

 These can then be read from the SD card to a `uint16_t *` and passed to `drawRGBBitmap`.

+Note that when converting it must write the bytes in little-endian.

 ### Image Conversion

 - All images **MUST** be max of 240 pixels per side